FarhanR-Github/Computer-Vision/README.md

 **2. Dataset Source**

-The dataset used in this project is expected to be organized in a directory structure where each subdirectory represents a different fruit class.
-(You might want to add a more specific link or description of where the dataset can be obtained if it's publicly available).
+The dataset used in this project is available in GitHub repository expected to be organized in a directory structure where each subdirectory represents a different fruit class.

 **3. Tools/Libraries Used**